-Description: Electric vehicles have the potential to have a large impact on network demand if there is sufficient penetration into the transport sector.
-Electric vehicles are becoming more widely used, it is forecast that by 2030, 10% or more of the light passenger fleet could be electric.
-EIL intends to use strategies such as cost-reflective pricing to encourage electric vehicle owners to charge their vehicles during off-peak hours, thus reducing the impact on peak demand and increasing load factor.
+Description: EVs have the potential to have a large impact on network.
+EVs are becoming more widely used, it is forecast that by 2030, 10% or more of the light passenger fleet could be electric.
+EIL intends to use strategies such as cost-reflective pricing to encourage EVs owners to charge their vehicles during off-peak hours, thus reducing the impact on peak demand and increasing load factor.

-However, EIL must allow for the possibility that consumers may not respond well to price signals, causing vehicle charging to occur on-peak.
+However, EIL must allow for the possibility that customers may not respond well to price signals, causing vehicle charging to occur on-peak.
 In this scenario modelling shows that the EIL medium voltage network will be able to cope with the increased demand, with minor adjustments to normal configuration.
 However, the lower diversity on the LV network makes it both more likely that voltage issues will occur, and more difficult to predict in advance where those issues will occur.

 EIL, through PowerNet, has planned an upgrade of data analysis of ICP smart meters to provide increased visibility of power flow on the network.
-This data when analysed together with supplementary Maximum Demand Indicators at distribution substations, will better enable EIL to identify vulnerable points on the LV network and proactively upgrade to remove the weakness.
+This data when analysed together with supplementary Maximum Demand Indicators at distribution substations, will better enable EIL to identify vulnerable points on the LV network and proactively upgrade to remove the constraints.